Real Estate Social Media Calendar

 I cannot stress this one enough.
 Ideally, you’ll want to schedule all of your posts one week in advance.
 And if you’re using a content calendar that should be really simple for you to do.

-I like to use the native scheduler, right inside of Facebook.
+I like to use the Creator Studio inside Facebook.

 I like to use a program called, Later.